FAIRplus/the-fair-cookbook/content/recipes/introduction/training-datasets_matched.md

 and develop related computational tools while minimizing the challenges of accessing real-world human data.

 The FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) cookbook(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/3059) aims to provide hands-on, practical advice on how to deliver FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) data through interactions with
-Innovative Medicine Initiative(IMI) project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s.
-These research(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/) project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s, by nature, often involve patient-centric informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion.
+Innovative Medicine Initiative(IMI) project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s.
+These research(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/) project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s, by nature, often involve patient-centric informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion.
-But dealing with real-world data and human-centric informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion, clinical data, in particular, is challenging.
+But dealing with real-world data and human-centric informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion, clinical data, in particular, is challenging.
 It most often mandates interacting with Data Access Committees (DAC(URL_TO_INSERT_RECORD https://ac.tdwg.org/introduction/)s), and undergoes a vetting process, which can be lengthy and convoluted.
 This can become a hindrance if the focus of the work is to deliver training on the computational methods available to deal with such data rather than data custody-related tasks,